sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-upload-logs/cp-mobile-dev-kit-upload-logs.md

     <!-- border -->![MDK](img-5.5.png)

-    Click **Next** and then **Finish** on the confirmation step.
+10. Click **Finish** to create the action creation process.

-    >`logupload` is the Action Result value of the `LogUpload.action`.
+    >`LogUpload` is the Action Result value of the `LogUpload.action`.
 This reference is used to pass the results to subsequent actions in the chain.
 These actions can reference the action result as needed.
 In this case if there is a failure, you access the error property of the action result to display the failure message.

-7. Let's show an Activity Indicator in the MDK client when logs are being uploaded to the SAP Mobile Services.
+11. Let's show an Activity Indicator in the MDK client when logs are being uploaded to the SAP Mobile Services.
 Switch back to the `LogUpload.action` tab and provide below information.

     | Property | Value |
     |----|----|